Kardinia Health is leading the way in increasing access for women to IUD contraception in the Geelong region.

 - Copper IUDs are not covered on the PBS and cost around $100 depending on the pharmacy

-- The cost of insertion of any IUD is $30 out of pocket for health care card holders and pensioners, $100 for private patients
+- The cost of insertion of any IUD is $50 out of pocket for pension card holders, $100 out of pocket for health care card holders and $150 out of pocket private patients